Biofouling Management

 BIMCO’s Position Statement

-• BIMCO notes that in the absence of internationally agreed biofouling legislation, some states have taken the initiative to implement domestic legislation to address biofouling.
-BIMCO encourages states to align such biofouling regimes with the 2023 IMO Biofouling Management Guidelines to avoid potentially discriminatory and impractical regulations for the industry.
+• BIMCO notes that some states have taken pre-emptive measures and implemented domestic legislation to address biofouling before an internationally agreed legally binding framework has been adopted.
+BIMCO encourages states to align such biofouling regimes with the 2023 IMO Biofouling Management Guidelines to avoid potentially discriminatory and impractical regulations for the industry

 • BIMCO supports proven safe, efficient and environmentally sustainable methods for in-water cleaning such as:

-• Proactive cleaning removing any microfouling prior to the establishment of macrofouling through carefully planned and regular cleanings
+• Proactive cleaning without capture in coastal waters removing any microfouling prior to the establishment of macrofouling through carefully planned and regular cleanings

 • BIMCO strongly recommends the use of the BIMCO Hull Fouling Clause for Time Charter Parties 2019.
 The Clause suspends the owners’ speed and performance warranty after an agreed period of time of sitting idle on charterers’ orders until the hull has been inspected and, if necessary, cleaned at the charterers’ expense.